TABLE OF CONTENTS

 Status for first year freshman/sophomores is first reviewed after spring Progress Reports.
 For first year juniors/seniors Structured Study status is reviewed after the fall Academic Update.
 Subsequently, assignment to Structured Study and/or the Learning Center remains in effect until the conclusion of the next grading period, at which time a student’s status may be reviewed.
 This review of formal grade reports takes place immediately following the release of grades at each marking point in the semester (progress reports, academic updates, and semester grades.)
-After grades are reviewed, the Dean of Students will contact each student's advisor regarding Structured Study/Learning Center status.
+After grades are reviewed, the Director of Residential Life will contact each student's advisor regarding Structured Study/Learning Center status.
 Once a conversation has been had with advisors and other members of the faculty, students' advisors will notify them regarding their status, including the date on which the changes will become effective.
 Students being added to Structured Study or Learning Center who have evening classes will be required to see the Academic Support Coordinator in the Learning Center to schedule their make-up time.
 Students who fail to make up this missed time will receive an unexcused absence.

 Students assigned to the Learning Center who improve their grades, transition to structured study for one complete grading period before this academic support is removed.

 Students are expected to attend all classes and school-wide events in a punctual and attentive manner.
 All attendance issues are reset at the end of each semester.
 Should there be absence issues in consecutive semesters, the Director of Residential Life may take necessary action.